linuxserver/docker-fail2ban/README.md

 - `/remotelogs/nginx/` would mount a folder containing the nginx logs to the container
 - `/remotelogs/unificontroller/server.log` would mount a single file for the unifi controller logs to the container

-### Chains

-Chains affect how access is restricted.
-There are two primary ways to restrict access.

-#### `DOCKER-USER`

-The `DOCKER-USER` chain is used to restrict access to applications running in Docker containers.
-This will restrict access to all containers, not just the one that the jail is configured for.

-#### `INPUT`

-The `INPUT` chain is used to restrict access to applications running on the host.
-This will restrict access to the host network stack.
-The host network stack may not be inclusive of all Docker network stacks, thus the `DOCKER-USER` chain is used separately for applications running in Docker containers.

-#### `FORWARD` (for older versions of Docker)

-The `FORWARD` chain may be used on systems running older versions of Docker where the `DOCKER-USER` chain is not available.

 ## Usage

 Here are some example snippets to help you get started creating a container.